frederic-perez/AmE-dictionary/data/dictionary.md

 __brood<sup>2</sup>__ _v_ :two::hammer: (brooded)
 __brood<sup>3</sup>__ _adj_ Kept for breeding: _a brood hen._
 __brooder house__
-__brooding<sup>1</sup>__ _adj, n_ :seven: When you're dwelling on something, you're brooding about it — this can be thoughtful or morbidly obsessed.
-When you're brooding, you might be depressed about something you just can’t stop thinking about—like the lead character in Hamlet.
-Brooding can also mean you're being extremely thoughtful, contemplative, meditative, musing, reflective, or ruminative — those are all good things.
+__brooding<sup>1</sup>__ _adj, n_ :seven: When you’re dwelling on something, you’re brooding about it — this can be thoughtful or morbidly obsessed.
+When you’re brooding, you might be depressed about something you just can’t stop thinking about—like the lead character in Hamlet.
+Brooding can also mean you’re being extremely thoughtful, contemplative, meditative, musing, reflective, or ruminative — those are all good things.
 You have to look at the context to see if someone is brooding in a positive or negative way.
 This is also a word for what chickens and other egg-laying animals do: sitting on eggs to help them hatch.
 __brooding<sup>2</sup>__ _v_ _I was brooding._
 __brook__ _v_
 __broth__